Crypt Lake is a challenging Triple Crown classic hike in Waterton Lakes National Park, Alberta, Canada.

 The steepness of the trail increases substantially for the next 2 KM (1¹⁄₃ miles) on rocky and uneven surface but primary attention is constantly consumed by the beauty unfolding around the journey.

-A shallow, emerald, alpine pond fed by Crypt Falls, so stunningly beautiful it takes the breath away, appears beneath.
+A shallow, emerald, alpine pond fed by Crypt Falls appears beneath and is so stunningly beautiful it takes the breath away.

-Next, the adventure component of the hike begins with a creek crossing.
+Next, the adventure component of the hike begins with an easy, shallow creek crossing.